mmartial/OpenInfra25-GenAI/ComfyUI/01-LoRA_tokman/README.md

 ## Usage

 Once we have generated our LoRA, we can use the basic worflow present in this folder (`tokman_basicFlux_workflow-ex1.json`).
-Grab amd drop the file into the ComfyUI WebUI, this will load the workflow.
+Grab and drop the file into the ComfyUI WebUI, this will load the workflow.

-The workflow is a basic image workdlow to generate an image using the Flux.1-Dev model and using a LoRA weight file (here our custom trained model).
+The workflow is a basic image generation one using the Flux.1-Dev model with a LoRA (here our custom trained model).

 This workflow does not require the installation of new custom nodes.
 It will require a set of weights to be placed in various `basedir/models` folders.